PhungXuanAnh/django-rest-framework-sample/README.md

 sudo apt-get install jq -y
 ```

-# 2. create project and User app
+# 2. create project and new app

 create this app as link: https://www.django-rest-framework.org/tutorial/quickstart/

-## 2.1. create project and app
+## 2.1. create project

 **NOTE**: Ignore this step if User app is created